Home

 Our loft aerial installation tips assume you don't have access to a TV Signal Strength Meter, which would make alignment much easier and more accurate.

-Before you install any indoor aerial, ask your neighbours whether they get good digital reception using a loft aerial for Freeview.
-If they are still using analogue TV, check whether the picture is free from noise on all channels (a weak signal gives snowy or grainy picture).
-If they get a weak TV signal or problems with Freeview reception, then installing a high gain external TV aerial is advised.
+Before you install any indoor aerial, ask your neighbours whether they get good Freeview reception using a loft aerial.
+If they get a weak TV signal with problematic TV reception, then a high gain external TV aerial installation is advised.
 We recommend getting a roof-top aerial fitted by a local CAI installer.

-When installing the test set top TV aerial, get the bearing and distance to your TV transmitter by entering your postcode into the Wolfbane Digital TV Coverage Estimator and check Freeview coverage maps for your area.
+To obtain the bearing and distance to your TV transmitter, enter your postcode into the Wolfbane Digital TV Coverage Estimator and check Freeview coverage maps for your area.
 Also find out whether your local TV transmitter uses Horizontal (H) or Vertical (V) polarisation.
-The required TV aerial polarisation is defined in the Wolfbane 'POL' column.
+The required TV aerial polarisation is defined in the Wolfbane 'POL' column and orientate your aerial accordingly.

-To get the latest digital channel numbers for your local transmitter visit Digital UK, then enter your UK Postcode and tick the "I am in the aerial installation trade" option.
+To get the latest digital channel numbers for your local transmitter use the Digital UK Coverage Checker, then enter your UK Postcode and tick the "Detailed View" checkbox.
 This gives a full list of TV transmitters serving your area, together with the UHF channel allocations of all DVB-T multiplexes.

 Then use a compass to find the TV transmitter bearing from your property.
-Install the temporary loft aerial by moving it around your attic to get the best signal quality on all digital TV channels whilst optimising its bearing to the transmitter, remembering to compare the signal quality on channels from each digital multiplex to ensure consistent Freeview reception.
-Using our suggested test channels is recommended.
+Install the temporary loft aerial by moving it around your attic to get the best signal quality on all digital TV channels whilst optimising its bearing to the transmitter.
+Remember to compare the signal quality on channels from each digital multiplex to ensure consistent Freeview reception.
+The use of our suggested test channels is recommended.

 If the set top TV aerial installation gives good reception when mounted in your loft on all digital TV channels, then a DIY high gain indoor aerial should provide excellent results.
 If DTT reception is poor or marginal in your attic, install an outdoor roof TV aerial instead.

-The following digital TV channels are transmitted on different Freeview multiplexes and are broadcast from all main (high power) TV tansmitters, so checking that their signal quality is reasonably consistent during the loft aerial installation process will ensure you can receive all available Freeview channels.
+The following digital TV channels are transmitted on different Freeview multiplexes and are broadcast from all main (high power) TV tansmitters, so check that their signal quality is reasonably consistent during the loft aerial installation process to ensure you can receive all available Freeview channels.
 Refer to your particular set top box user manual to find out how to check signal quality.

 Note that UK Relay Transmitters do not transmit a full complement of Freeview channels.